pterm/pterm/SECURITY.md

 If you discover a security issue in PTerm, please follow these steps:

 Open a new issue in the PTerm GitHub repository, describing the security problem in detail.
-Do not disclose any sensitive information or exploit details in the issue, as PTerm is not considered to have any exploitable features.

 ## 3. Vulnerable Dependencies
 If a dependency of PTerm is found to be vulnerable or infected and requires immediate updates, please follow these steps: